Angiotensin-converting enzyme inhibitors

-They are also used to treat diabetes and kidney problems.
-This can help keep your kidneys from getting worse.
+They are also used to treat kidney problems.
+This can help keep your kidneys from getting worse or even improve the function of your kidneys, especially if you have diabetes.
 If you have these problems, ask your health care provider if you should be taking these medicines.

 Types of ACE inhibitors